I’m always broke.

 Think for a moment what it’s like being broke.

-Cancel a dentist appointment because you can’t afford public transport.
+- Cancel a dentist appointment because you can no longer afford it.

 Turn every embarrassment you feel into your biggest “why” and resolve to get yourself out of the situation.